dhowland/calendarplot/README.md

 - `cmap`
   the matplotlib colormap to use
 - `hlmap`
-  a dictionary of annotation values.
-Will include a legend with the plot
+  the highlight map, which is a dictionary of annotation values.
+The dict must map a data value key to a tuple of `('color', 'Name')` where `'color'` is a matplotlib color and `'Name'` is a string that will be used on the legend
 - `showcb`
   a flag to create a color bar.  `True` to draw a color bar legend
 - `portrait`